 It pays to stay on top of things.
 Teragren, with its hand in the entire process of making bamboo flooring--from cutting the bamboo culm (stalk) to sending planks off to distributors--is able to quality-check its products in rigorous detail.

-But the main thing that makes Teragren's bamboo flooring of a higher quality?
-A special species of bamboo called Optimum 5.5 Moso (Phyllostachys pubescens).
+One of the best examples of Teragren's higher quality is a special species of bamboo called Optimum 5.5 Moso (Phyllostachys pubescens).
 This is not your backyard bamboo; moso has dense, hard fibers and is harvested only at its most mature point (about 5.5 to 6 years old).

 Best For: Durability